anish19292/Eigenvalue_analysis/ML model building/README.md

-This directory contains pythom scripts for building machine learning models (classification and regression).
+This directory contains Python scripts for building machine learning models (classification and regression).